 How to Warm Up Waffles In The Microwave

-The microwave is an even faster way to reheat than a toaster because it does not require time to preheat initially.
-But you must be aware that the texture of the waffle itself will not be as beautiful as in a toaster.
+Microwaving waffles is even a faster way to reheat than a toaster because it does not require time to preheat initially.
+But you must be aware that the texture of the leftover waffle itself will not be as beautiful as in a toaster.

 Microwave usually softens all pastries, so they end up becoming soggy.
 In the worst cases, if you leave the waffle in the microwave for too long, it will become scorched and chewy.
 Yet a great advantage is the heating speed.